The journey from idea, ‘pen to paper’, to publication.

 Finding a publisher…

 Once the first chapters were complete, reviewing my list of potential publishers, I resumed my search.
-In view of my dyslexic trait, self-publication did not seem sensible.
-However, scrolling the internet and reviewing the options and requirements of the various publishing companies, I again felt overwhelmed.
-They were all very similar in their requisite of prospective authors (the information they required, the non-committed assertion that a response could take several months and then with only a slight possibility of acceptance), with no other information about the author’s position.
-When I telephoned to enquire ‘what happens when a manuscript is accepted for publication’, the only answer I received was ‘it depends’, or ‘I will put you through to so-and-so who will answer your query’, and I found myself endlessly dangling ‘on hold’.
+In view of my dyslexic trait, self-publication did not seem to be a sensible option.
+However, scrolling the internet, reviewing the choice of publishing companies, their background details and requirements, I again felt overwhelmed.
+They were all very similar in their requisite of prospective authors (the information they required, the non-committed assertion that a response could take several months and then with only a slight possibility of acceptance), but with little information about the author’s position.
+When I telephoned to enquire ‘what happens when a manuscript is accepted for publication’, the only answer I received was ‘it depends’, or ‘I will put you through to so-and-so who will answer your query’, and I found myself endlessly dangling ‘on hold’, my questions unanswered

 Good publishers respect their readers as well as their authors and produce books that people want to ‘own’, add to their collection, read and keep to re-read and lend to friends and family.